gerrit-coder/test/coder/README.md

 - Open a change in Gerrit
 - Click "Open Coder Workspace" in the overflow menu
 - Check browser console for any errors
+- Verify the repository is cloned and cherry-picked:
+  - Open the workspace in VS Code
+  - Check for `gerrit-repo` directory in the workspace
+  - Verify the patchset is cherry-picked: `cd gerrit-repo && git log --oneline -5`

 ## 🧹 Cleanup